 - Stir until combined.

 - Add in evaporated milk and stir.
+Simmer for 15 minutes.

-- Pour servings into mini pumpkins.
+- Pour directly into mini pumpkins.

 - Garnish with sour cream, dash of cinnamon, and parsley sprig.
+Serve! :)

 I’m so thankful for the times my family has been able to spend cooking and creating together over the years, especially when it results in delicious recipes like this one!
 I hope you and your family enjoy it this season too!
 You’ll never know what delicious ideas will come out of “kitchen-time”, so I encourage you to get creative this year, too!